ashshahzad/Hertz-Music-Streaming-Service/README.md

 # Hertz-Music-Streaming-Service
-# Hertz Music Streaming Service

 ## Project Overview

 The Hertz Music Streaming Service is a database implementation for a hypothetical music streaming service.
-This project includes the creation of several tables, insertion of sample data, and the definition of views for querying the database.
+This project includes the creation of several tables, insertion of sample data, and the definition of views and complex queries for querying the database.

 ## Table of Contents